 - 7.1 The Investment Managers have full discretion to buy and sell investments on behalf of the Section, subject to agreed constraints.
-They have been selected for their expertise in different specialisations and each manages investments for the Section to a specific mandate, which includes performance objectives, risk parameters, and timescales over which their performance will be measured. - 7.2 Where assets are managed on a segregated basis, the Trustee is able to tailor the nature of the investment mandate and restrictions on how assets are managed to the Section's specific requirements.
-The precise terms differ between the Investment Managers depending on the nature of their mandate. - 7.3 The Trustee accepts that it is not possible to specify investment restrictions where assets are managed via pooled funds, but nonetheless takes appropriate legal and investment advice regarding the suitability of the pooled fund and its documentation.
+They have been selected for their expertise in different specialisations and each manages investments for the Section to a specific mandate, which includes performance objectives, risk parameters, and timescales over which their performance will be measured.
+Each specified mandate is chosen by the Trustee to implement a part of its strategic asset allocation and, in combination, to implement the Trustee's strategic policy as a whole. - 7.2 When selecting and appointing investment managers, the Trustee will take into account how ESG, climate change and stewardship are integrated within the managers' investment processes.
+This will be balanced against other manager selection criteria such as (but not limited to) idea generation, portfolio construction, implementation, business management and fees and charges. - 7.3 Where assets are managed on a segregated basis, the Trustee is able to tailor the nature of the investment mandate and restrictions on how assets are managed to the Section's specific requirements.
+The precise terms differ between the Investment Managers depending on the nature of their mandate. - 7.4 The Trustee accepts that it is not possible to specify investment restrictions where assets are managed via pooled funds, but nonetheless takes appropriate legal and investment advice regarding the suitability of the pooled fund and its documentation. - 7.5 The managers are incentivised through remuneration (including, in some cases, via performance related fees) and performance targets.
+Investment managers are aware that their continued appointment is based on their success in delivering the mandate, which they have been appointed to manage.
+If the Trustee is dissatisfied, then it will look to replace the manager.